It is an honor to participate in your care. Your health, safety, and comfort are paramount to us.

 In Mohs surgery, one physician functions as both surgeon and pathologist.
 If a physician removes a skin cancer and sends the specimen to another lab or pathologist for analysis, he or she is not performing Mohs surgery for two reasons:

 Yes.
 A biopsy removes only a small portion of the top of the skin cancer for diagnostic, not therapeutic, purposes.
 It does not remove the skin cancer roots, which are typically wider and deeper than what appears on the surface.
 This is the reason why microscopic analysis and precise mapping are the cornerstones of Mohs surgery.
-It's best to think of skin cancer like a weed where you have to remove the roots to kill the weed.
+It's best to think of skin cancer like a weed where you have to remove all of the roots to kill the weed.

 Yes.
 Preoperative instructions may be found here.